richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 All our new features, agent releases and other changes to the product can be found in this neatly organized list.

-We also have a small indicator in our left-hand-side navigation that notifies you if there's a new entry to the changelog.
+We also have a small indicator in our top navigation that notifies you if there's a new entry to the changelog.

 ## Configuration